buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Types/IfcAnnotationTypeEnum.md

 # IfcAnnotationTypeEnum

-This enumeration defines the different types of Annotation elements an _IfcAnnotation_ object can represent.
+This enumeration defines the different types of Annotation elements an _IfcAnnotation_ object can represent.<!-- end of definition -->

 ## Items